MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

-* Allow Metamask checkout for ERC20 tokens.
+* Allow Metamask checkout for some ERC20 tokens.
 * Fix Woocommerce: Allow for different checkout icons for different sites in the network.
+* New currency: Latino Token LATINO

 = 2.16 20180904 =